pramatias/rustbook/rustbook62average.md

 the UsState value within its grasp.
 It's as if a hidden chamber exists within the coin, safeguarding the essence of each state.

-And here, my friend, is where the true magic unfolds—the enchantment of match arms.
+And here is where the true magic unfolds—the enchantment of match arms.
 They go beyond mere value matching; they possess the extraordinary ability to extract the secrets held within.
 It's like wielding a key that unlocks a door, revealing the hidden vault of riches.
 With match, we dance through the